Montserrat Monastery Tickets & Tours

 Things to know before you book your Montserrat Monastery tickets

-• There are several Montserrat day-trip options with add-ons like lunch, wine tasting, horse riding, hot air balloon flights, or scenic hikes.
+• There are several Montserrat day-trips with add-ons like lunch, wine tasting, horseback riding, hot air balloon flights, or hiking.
 Choose the option that best suits your vibe!

 • Mass at the Basilica takes place at 11am every day and on all holidays including Sundays.